 - Using plugin

-Generally tables are created with Microsoft Excel / Word / PowerPoint or any other equivalent word processing software.
+Generally, you can create tables with Microsoft Word / Excel / PowerPoint or any other equivalent word processing software.
 You can just copy and paste the table content from Excel or Word to the WordPress visual editor.
 The table will be showing with the lightgrey color border on the editor.
-The visual look of the table on a published article may vary based on the style of your theme and below is how it will look on a default twenty-sixteen theme.
+The visual look of the table on a published article may vary based on the style of your theme and below is how it will look on a default theme.

-Tables created using copy and paste method are not responsive as you can see in the picture above; it overlaps with the site’s sidebar.
+If you are using Classic editor, tables created using copy and paste method are not responsive.
+As you can see in the picture above, it overlaps with the site’s sidebar.
 So this method can be used for very small tables may be with two columns.
+However, it will work properly when pasting the content in Gutenberg editor.
+You will see a horizontal bar to see the content stretching beyond the width on the published post.

 The second way is to use HTML <table> tags to create tables.
 For example, paste the below code under WordPress text editor to add a simple table.